Orašac, the birthplace of the Serbian state

 There is an interesting iconostasis with 24 icons painted by Steva Todorović, the famous Serbian painter.
 In this small church located near the museum, there is also a memorial plaque of white marble, in honour of those who were killed in the Balkan wars.

-The bell tower near the church is erected in 1994.
+The bell tower near the church was erected in 1994.

 Close to the church, there is the memorial fountain built in 1954 on the 150 anniversary of the First Serbian Uprising.